Advances and Open Problems in Federated Learning: Preserving the Privacy of User Data

 \subsubsection{Training with Distributed Differential Privacy}

 In the absence of a trusted server, distributed differential privacy (presented in \cref{sssec:private_disclosures}) can be used to protect the privacy of participants.

 \paragraph{Communication, privacy, and accuracy trade-offs under distributed DP} We point out that in distributed differential privacy three performance metrics are of general interest: accuracy, privacy and communication, and an important goal is nailing down the possible trade-offs between these parameters.
 We note that in the absence of the privacy requirement, the trade-offs between communication and accuracy have been well-studied in the literature on distributed estimation (e.g., \cite{suresh2017distributed}) and communication complexity (see \cite{Kushilevitz_Nisan_cc} for a textbook reference).
 On the other hand, in the centralized setup where all the users' data is already assumed to be held by a single entity and hence no communication is required, trade-offs between accuracy and privacy have been extensively studied in central DP starting with the foundational work of \cite{DMNS06,dwork2006our}.
+More recently, the optimal trade-offs between privacy, communication complexity and accuracy in distributed estimation with local DP have been characterized in \cite{ChenKO2020}, which shows that with careful encoding joint privacy and communication constraints can yield a performance that matches the optimal accuracy achievable under either constraint alone.

 \subparagraph{Trade-offs for secure shuffling} These trade-offs have been recently studied in the shuffled model for the two basic tasks of \emph{aggregation} (where the goal is to compute the sum of the users' inputs) and \emph{frequency estimation} (where the inputs belong to a discrete set and the goal is to approximate the number of users holding a given element).
 See Tables~\ref{table:aggregation_shuffled_comparison} and~\ref{table:frequency_estimation_results} for a summary of the state-of-the-art for these two problems.
 Two notable open questions are (i) to study \emph{pure} differential privacy in the shuffled model, and (ii) to determine the optimal privacy, accuracy and communication trade-off for \emph{variable selection} in the multi-message setup (a nearly tight lower bound in the single-message case was recently obtained in \cite{ghazi2019private}).